sirdesai22/mentor_ai/README.md

 - 🧠 **AI-Generated Content**
   Lessons, summaries, quizzes, and examples are generated using Gen AI in real time.

+- 🤖 **In-Browser AI Chat**
+  Powered by WebLLM with TinyLlama model running directly in your browser - no external API calls needed for instant AI assistance.

+- 💬 **Real-Time AI Instructor**
+  Get instant, contextual help with 200-word focused responses during your learning sessions.

 - 🔗 **Smart Resource Mapping**
   Links every topic to handpicked YouTube videos, blogs, documentation, and MOOC platforms.